Policy: Student financial awards

 - are sustainable to manage and monitor.

-- University scholarships funded by specific organisational units or external donors are established and managed within the parameters of this policy and its associated procedures.
+- University student financial awards funded by specific organisational units or external donors are established and managed within the parameters of this policy and the Gifts and Fundraising Policy and associated procedures.

-- Each scholarship is governed by the Conditions of Award and documentation used in the establishment of the scholarship.
+- Each student financial award is governed by the Conditions of Award and documentation used in the establishment of the student financial award as outlined in the associated procedure for that student financial award.